An2niya/VendingMachine/README.md

 # VendingMachine
-A smart contract for vending machine witten in solidity
+A smart contract for a donut vending machine witten in solidity.

+## Functionalities

+1. Users can deploy a donut vending machine and restocking the amount
+2. Customers can view the amount of donuts available in the vending machine and also purchase donuts